TabitoSaito/Wedding-day-website/README.md

 ## Features
 - Homepage with countdown until the next wedding anniversary
 - Timeline with important life events
-- comment page to concratulate the married couple
+- comment page to congratulate the married couple
 - biography of both spouses
 - registration and login system with a secret key to protect personal information
 - 20 profile pictures to choose from
-- responsive design for destop and mobil
+- responsive design for desktop and mobil

 ## Preview
 ### Homepage